practicalli/engineering-playbook/docs/os/debian-linux.md

 su -
 ```

-> root password is set during install of Debian

 !!!
+INFO "root password is set during install of Debian"

+!!!
 HINT "Dedicated terminal for root account"
     Open a terminal application specifically to use the root account when carrying out significant maintenance, e.g. installing many packages during the post install.

+???
+INFO "Install & Configure sudo for Debian Linux"
+    The [sudo page on the Debian Wiki](https://wiki.debian.org/sudo) describes how to install `sudo`, should that approach be acceptable.

 ## Set XDG freedesktop locations